lytics/grid/grid.v3/README.md

 ```

 ## Kubernetes + Grid
-The examples above are meant to give some intuative sense of what the grid
+The examples above are meant to give some intuitive sense of what the grid
 library does.
 Howevery what it does not do is:

  1. Package up your congifuration and binaries